 Whether it's browser hijackers grabbing your search page, or the latest ransomware encrypting all your files, every PC needs a sterling antivirus package to keep threats at bay.

-Don't rely on Windows Defender to keep you safe.
-Sure, it's free and easy to use, but independent testing shows its protection rates regularly dip below 90%, compared to 99.x% for the leading competition.
+Don't rely on Microsoft's very own Windows Defender to keep you safe.
+Sure, it's free and easy to use, but independent tests show its protection rates regularly dip below 90%, compared to 99.x% for the leading competition.

 This doesn't mean you have to start spending big money.
 Opting for a free solution doesn't have to mean compromising your security – there are some great freebie tools around.